Accountable Plan Reimbursement

 Another less elegant way is to re-classify owner or shareholder distributions as employee reimbursements.
 For example, let’s say you took out $20,000 over the quarter as distributions.
 But after completing the Accountable Plan Worksheet and Reimbursement form, the company owed you $5,000.
 We would make an entry to reflect the reimbursement, and your shareholder distributions would be re-classified as a $15,000 distribution and a $5,000 reimbursement.
 The reimbursement becomes a business expense and deduction, and is non-taxable to you.

-Our KB article has a great example including journal entries of how this works and our Accountable Plan instructions do as well.
+The section from our book has a great example including journal entries of how this works.

 Adoption and Record Keeping